Jayavirahvarman

 Jayaviravarman is a king who reigned over the Khmer Empire from 1002 to 1011 AD.

 The origin of this prince is uncertain: According Achilles Dauphin-Meunier, he was the rightful successor and brother of Udayadityavarman I, who lives climbing the pretensions of a usurper, Suryavarman I, but managed to stay in Yaçodhapura.
 George Coedès, who considers him a usurper, believes that Jayaviravarman was the prince of the city of Tambralinga (Nakhon Si Thammarat in Thailand), and that he takes power and reigns in Angkor.
 MJ Boisselier awards him Ta Keo.
 In any case, Jayaviravarman disappears after a nine-year civil war.

+The most recent studies found that Jayavirahvarman only controlled the western part of the kingdom.
+To the east, the region was of Suryavarman I with the strongholds in Sambor and Kratié.
+Suryavarman I later span influence westward to Kampong Thom and finally took over the Akorian throne.
+After losing the throne, Jayaviravarman evacuated to Battambang and then to his homeland, Vimayapura.
+This led to Suryavarman I's attacking campaign of the Khorat Plateau and Chao Phraya basin, which included Lavapura of the Lavo Kingdom, which was the vassal of Tambralinga.
+Suryavarman I's invasion of Lavo is probably a cause of the 1025–1026 Tambralinga/Srivijiya–Ankorian/Chola Wars.